 - Forest Legacy permanently conserves environmentally significant forest land threatened by conversion.

-- Urban and Community Forestry focuses on the stewardship of urban natural resources.
+- Urban and Community Forestry helps localities manage urban natural resources for public benefit.

 - Forest Health Protection provides technical and financial assistance on forest health-related matters.